trutohq/truto-jsonata/README.md

 <details>
 <summary>convertMarkdownToNotion(markdown)</summary>

 Converts Markdown text into a format compatible with Notion.
+For more details on the Notion API block format, refer to the [Notion Blocks Documentation](https://developers.notion.com/reference/block).

 **Example:**